athenian-programming/ros-demos/README.md

 mkdir -p ~/catkin_ws/src
 ```

-Add these statements (replacing ubuntu1 with your Ubuntu PC hostname and ubuntu2 with
+Add these statements (replacing ubuntu2 with
 the hostname of the machine running *roscore*) to your *~/.bashrc*:

 ```bash